jsd4026/tableland-partners-copilot-grok/README.md

 **Grok plan:** SuperGrok ($30/month) or X Premium+, running Grok 4.3 or newer.
 Document generation (PDFs, spreadsheets, slides) ships with Grok 4.3 on these tiers.
 SuperGrok Heavy also works and adds higher limits.

-**Grok Memory:** turn it on.
+**Grok Memory:** turn it on before you start: profile icon (bottom left) → Settings → Data Controls → switch on "Personalize Grok with your conversation memory".
 It lets the Copilot carry decisions across conversations without you repeating yourself.

 **A Grok Workspace.** Workspaces are Grok's project containers, each with its own files, custom instructions, and conversation history.
 Newer builds label them Workspaces; older ones say Projects.
 Same thing.